OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 It is normally best practice to configure either `{pr, 1}` or `{notfound_ok, false}`, rather than rely on defaults.
 Otherwise there is a potential issue when at least two nodes have failed and for some objects 2 of the 3 vnodes are unpopulated fallbacks.
 In this case, without changing defaults, the two unpopulated fallback vnodes can return `not_found` and the GET request can achieve quorum and return a false not_found to the client.
 By configuring either `{pr, 1}` or `{notfound_ok, false}`, when there is only one populated/primary vnode, the GET request must wait for this vnode to respond.

 As a consequence though, in the case where there are at least three node failures, and for an unfortunate preflist all three primaries are down - this will then lead to failing requests, which may be preferable to false not_found responses.

+#### Property - backend

+If using the mutli-backend, the bucket property `backend` can be used to map bucket types to different backends.

 #### Property - General read/write parameters